Four color theorem: Formulation

 The coloring of maps can also be stated in terms of graph theory, by considering it in terms of constructing a graph coloring of the planar graph of adjacencies between regions.
 In graph-theoretic terms, the theorem states that for a loopless planar graph $G$, denoting by $\chi(G)$ its chromatic number, $\chi(G) \leq 4$.

 For this to be meaningful, the intuitive statement of the four color theorem – "given any separation of a plane into contiguous regions, the regions can be colored using at most four colors so that no two adjacent regions have the same color" – needs to be interpreted appropriately.

 First, regions are adjacent if they share a boundary segment; two regions that share only isolated boundary points are not considered adjacent.
 (Otherwise, a map in a shape of a pie chart would make an arbitrarily large number of regions 'adjacent' to each other at a common corner, and require an arbitrarily large number of colors as a result.)
 Second, bizarre regions, such as those with finite area but infinitely long perimeter, are not allowed; maps with such regions can require more than four colors.
 (To be safe, we can restrict to regions whose boundaries consist of finitely many straight line segments.
 It is allowed that a region has enclaves, that is it entirely surrounds one or more other regions.)
-Note that the notion of "contiguous region" (technically: connected open subset of the plane) is not the same as that of "country" on regular maps, since a country needs not be contiguous (it may have exclaves; e.g., Angola with its Cabinda Province, Azerbaijan with its Nakhchivan Autonomous Republic, Russia with its Kaliningrad Oblast, France with its overseas territories, and the United States with the state of Alaska are not contiguous).
+Note that the notion of "contiguous region" (technically: connected open subset of the plane) is not the same as that of "country" on regular maps, since a country need not be contiguous: it may have exclaves, like Angola with its Cabinda Province, Azerbaijan with its Nakhchivan Autonomous Republic, Russia with its Kaliningrad Oblast, France with its overseas territories, and the United States with the state of Alaska.
 If we require the entire territory of a country to receive the same color, then four colors are not always sufficient.
 For instance, consider the simplified map: